 Congratulations on the purchase of your new home!
 An important feature of your new home and the feature which may have assisted you in the decision to buy your new home is the Ten-Year Limited Warranty Program.
-In order to ensure maximum enjoyment of your new home it is important that you read carefully and fully understand the terms and conditions of the Ten-Year Limited Warranty Program.
-You received a copy of the sample booklet at close of escrow, and your registered copy will arrive by mail from Bonded Builders Warranty Group within four weeks.
+In order to ensure maximum enjoyment of your new home it is important that you read carefully and fully understand the terms and conditions of the warranty program